Your Perfect Fall Dessert: Strawberry Cardamom Torte Recipe

 - About 30 strawberry halves, cleaned and hulled

-- 1/2 teaspoon each cinnamon + cardamom for topping
+- ½ tsp each cinnamon + cardamom for topping

 - Preheat your oven to 350 degrees F and butter a 9-inch springform (you can use a different 9-inch baking dish but the springform will deliver the prettiest torte).

-- Spoon the torte batter into the buttered springform and using the back of the spoon to evenly smooth the batter out to the edges of the pan.
+- Spoon the torte batter into the buttered springform and use the back of the spoon to evenly smooth the batter out to the edges of the pan.

 - Sprinkle the top of the torte evenly with the 1 tablespoon of sugar, lemon juice, cardamom and cinnamon.